gitter-badger/infrastructure-1/README.md

 The development and deploy process will look similar to what is [described here](https://github.com/lachatak/deliverypipeline/blob/master/README.md).

+You will need to install [Ansible](https://www.ansible.com/) to be able to run the code in the repo.

+Also, you should have [AWS Access Key](http://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) for your IAM user available in your local environment (defined as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` env variables).

 ## Manual cloud env initial setup
 You need to do this manually once:

 1. Create pub key pair for EC2 using AWS Console.
 2. Download the private key.
 Do not forget to `chmod 600`.

+This is necessary for Ansible to being able to connect EC2 servers behind Beanstalk.

 ## Local initial setup
 To be able to run the automation from your machine, you need to do this once: